If you're like me, you have probably used an affiliate code a few times when purchasing from a new brand.

 Do your customers love your brand?

-Meaning, they are so obsessed with it that they are already creating content with it on social media, unprompted?
+Meaning, they are so obsessed with it that they are already creating content on social media, unprompted?

 Then work with them!
 Consumers want to see more genuine brand deals and product content on their feed, so tap into your community of already highly engaged and raving advocates and convert them to affiliates.